Rob Benedict - Lead Vocals & Guitar

 Gil McKinney was born on February 5, 1979 in Houston, Texas, USA as Mark Gilbert McKinney.
 He is an actor and writer, known for Once Upon a Time, Supernatural and Friday Night Lights.

-The Sandwich featuring Michael Rosenbaum
+Left on Laurel featuring Michael Rosenbaum

 I’ve had a guitar since I graduated from college.
 My grandparents bought me one when I stayed with them in the summers in the Catskill Mountains for like $20 and I started playing.
 In college, my friend Tom, who is also in the band, he had a guitar and was taking lessons so I started asking him to show me chords.
 I’d flip the guitar over because I’m left handed and he said I couldn’t do it that way, but I just had him show me anyway and I’d play it backwards.
 I should have gotten my hands on a left handed guitar, but I didn’t, so I play the guitar backwards.
 It’s really confusing to a lot of people, amazing to some people, and it’s just because I’m lazy as fuck and never chose to learn differently.